 Three snow events from January 2019 were used to test the ice microphysical retrieval.
-The retrieved parameters for shape, size and mass could reasonably explain the radar measurements of ZDR, DWR and Z_e when the detected ice particles were assumed to be represented by oblate spheroids (smaller RMSE and retrieval errors than for horizontally aligned prolates) that follow an exponential PSD and the m(D{max}) of aggregates from Yang et al. (2000).
-It was also found that the well-known BF95 assumption could not represent our dataset for large particles as the density of large ice spheroids from BF95 was calculated lower than this of the detected ice hydrometeors.
-This is merely caused when BF95 is used along with the ice soft spheroid model.
-The homogeneity that this model suggests, along with the lack of the near-field ice dipoles interactions that the realistic ice particles have against soft spheroids, lead to low simulated effective density and lower simulated ZDR values.
-For that reason, BF95 m(D{max}) combined with the soft spheroidal model could not produce pronounced polarimetric signals matching our ZDR measurements.
-Although the assumption of aggregates m(D{max}) for ice spheroids could better explain our ZDR-DWR observations, it suggests an almost constant density with increasing particle size, i.e., small ice crystals (columns or plates) appear to have the same density as larger ice particles (aggregates).
-Therefore, we still need a m(D{max}) relation which describes a more realistic function between density and size.
-Here, additional measurements, e.g., Doppler velocity of ice hydrometeors, could be exploited in future studies to provide a more variable m(D{max}) relation instead of a fixed one.
-In conclusion, the assumption of the m(D{max}) relation can have a great impact on the retrieval.
-Moreover, our approach for the retrieval's error assessment showed that, although the beam width mismatch can locally lead to significant deviations, the calibration uncertainty can lead to the largest bias throughout the averaged D{m} and IWC profile.
-Non-uniform beam filling effects, however, can locally have strong impacts (of several dB) on DWR measurements.
+The retrieved parameters for shape, size, and mass could reasonably explain the radar measurements of ZDR, DWR, and Z_e when the detected ice particles were assumed to be represented by oblate spheroids (smaller RMSE and retrieval errors than for horizontally aligned prolates) that follow an exponential PSD and the $m(D{\text{max}})$ of aggregates from Yang et al. (2000).
+It was also found that the well-known BF95 assumption could not represent our dataset for large particles as the density of large ice spheroids from BF95 was calculated as lower than that of the detected ice hydrometeors.
+This is merely caused when

+BF95 is used along with the ice soft spheroid model.
+The homogeneity that this model suggests, along with the lack of near-field ice dipole interactions, that the realistic ice particles have against soft spheroids leads to low simulated effective density and lower simulated ZDR values.
+For that reason, BF95 $m(D{\text{max}})$ combined with the soft spheroidal model could not produce pronounced polarimetric signals matching our ZDR measurements.
+Although the assumption of aggregates $m(D{\text{max}})$ for ice spheroids could better explain our ZDR-DWR observations, it suggests an almost constant density with increasing particle size; i.e., small ice crystals (columns or plates) appear to have the same density as larger ice particles (aggregates).
+Therefore, we still need a $m(D{\text{max}})$ relation which describes a more realistic function between density and size.
+Here, additional measurements, e.g., Doppler velocity of ice hydrometeors, could be exploited in future studies to provide a more variable $m(D{\text{max}})$ relation instead of a fixed one.
+In conclusion, the assumption of the $m(D{\text{max}})$ relation can have a great impact on the retrieval.
+Moreover, our approach for the retrieval's error assessment showed that, although the beam width mismatch can locally lead to significant deviations, the calibration uncertainty can lead to the largest bias throughout the averaged $D{\rm m}$ and IWC profile.
+Nonuniform beam-filling effects, however, can locally have strong impacts (of several dB) on DWR measurements.
 Subsequent studies certainly need to explore this effect for spatially separated radars in more detail and need to develop techniques to detect and filter out these regions.
-Further analysis on the error of the ice retrieval showed that the shape assumption is equally important to the calibration uncertainty for the for retrieved $D{\rm m}$ profile, while it is less important than the calibration uncertainty for the retrieval of IWC.
+Further analysis of the error of the ice retrieval showed that the shape assumption is equally important to the calibration uncertainty for the retrieved $D{\rm m}$ profile, while it is less important than the calibration uncertainty for the retrieval of IWC.

 Nevertheless, promising microphysics information can be obtained from the combination of dual-wavelength and polarimetric measurements from spatially separated radars.
-This combination, i.e., DWR and ZDR, can reduce the ambiguity in $D{\rm m}$ retrievals caused by the variable aspect ratio AR of ice particles.
-While we found some influence of AR on $D{\rm m}$ retrievals in the region between both radar instruments and at high elevation angles (e.g., 30°), ZDR from POLDIRAD was very helpful to improve $D{\rm m}$ retrievals above the Ka-band cloud radar, or in the areas between both systems where the elevation angles of both radars are low.
-In these regions, ZDR measurements are essential to reduce the uncertainty in $D{\rm m}$ retrieval from DWR measurements of horizontally aligned ice oblates.
+This combination, i.e., DWR and ZDR, can reduce the ambiguity in D_m retrievals caused by the variable aspect ratio AR of ice particles.
+While we found some influence of AR on D_m retrievals in the region between the two radar instruments and at high elevation angles (e.g., 30°), ZDR from POLDIRAD was very helpful to improve D_m retrievals above the Ka-band cloud radar and in the areas between the two systems where the elevation angles of both radars are low.
+In these regions, ZDR measurements are essential to reduce the uncertainty in D_m retrieval from DWR measurements of horizontally aligned ice oblates.